 1. Those students are reported in fall membership at the institution; and

-2. At a minimum, the institution meets the preaccreditation eligibility requirements of these regulations as adopted by the Board of Education.
+2. At a minimum, the institution meets the preaccreditation eligibility requirements of this chapter as adopted by the board.

 "Secondary school" means a public school with any grades 9 through 12.

 "Standard school day" means a calendar day that averages at least five and one-half instructional hours for students in grades 1 through 12, excluding breaks for meals and recess, and a minimum of three instructional hours for students in kindergarten.

 "Standard school year" means a school year of at least 180 teaching days or a total of at least 990 instructional hours per year, as specified in § 22.1-98 of the Code of Virginia.

 "Standard unit of credit" or "standard credit" means credit awarded for a course in which the student successfully completes 140 clock hours of instruction and the requirements of the course.
 Local school boards may develop alternatives to the requirement for 140 clock hours of instruction as provided for in 8VAC20-131-110 and in accordance with board guidelines.

 "Standards of Learning tests" or "SOL tests" means those criterion referenced assessments approved by the board for use in the Virginia Assessment Program that measure attainment of knowledge and skills required by the Standards of Learning.